MuhammetAliYILDIRIM/MAYLibrary-Spring-MVC/README.md

 # MAY Library
 ---------------------------
 This project is an Spring MVC example.
-I used Spring Boot, Spring Security, Thymeleaf, Maven and H2 database in this project.
+I used Spring MVC, Spring Security, Thymeleaf, Maven and H2 database in this project.

 ## To get the code: